ecquack/BoulterHarness/README.md

 /setmap

-This accepts a JSON file which overrides the built in wiring map and pin/connector descriptions
+This accepts a JSON file which overrides the built in wiring map and pin/connector descriptions (not yet implemented)

 /scanmap

 This runs a scan and returns a JSON file of success or any errors found

+/scanreport

+This returns a JSON map of the current wiring harness in place, for comparison with the data returned by /getmap.